synthia2080/CS421Project/README.md

 [link to github](https://github.com/synthia2080/CS421Project.git)

 ## How to Run
-First, uncompress w2v.pkl.zip and leave it in root directory (Had to be compressed due to git size limitations)(Same w2v.pkl as in hw3)
+First, uncompress w2v.pkl.zip if it's not already and leave it in root directory (Had to be compressed due to git size limitations)(Same w2v.pkl as in hw3)

 python run_project.py